vzlotnicki/vzl.github.io/index.md

 excerpt: "About Me..."
 ---

-I am trained in physical oceanography and marine geophysics at MIT and WHOI.
-Have worked for NASA since 1984, first at the Goddard Space Flight Center and since mid 1985 at Jet Propulsion Lab, in Pasadena, CA. I currently serve as assistant manager of the Earth Science Section.
+I am trained in Geodesy at the University of Buenos Aires, in Argentina, and in Physical Oceanography and Marine Geophysics at MIT and WHOI.
+I have worked for NASA since 1984, first at the Goddard Space Flight Center and since mid 1985 at the Jet Propulsion Lab, in Pasadena, CA. I currently serve as assistant manager of the Earth Science Section.

 ## Current Interests and Projects: